Jered Weaver

-Early years
+Early life

 Weaver grew up in Simi Valley, California, and attended Simi Valley High School.

 College career

 Weaver attended college at California State University, Long Beach.
 Weaver went 37–9 during his baseball career at Long Beach State.
 In his final season of 2004, he became the top pro pitching prospect in the country, going 15–1, with a 1.62 earned run average (ERA), 213 strikeouts and just 21 walks in 144 innings.
 After the 2004 season, he won the Golden Spikes Award as the top amateur baseball player in America, the Dick Howser Trophy as the national collegiate baseball player of the year, the Roger Clemens Award as college baseball's top pitcher, and was named starting pitcher on the All-American first team by Baseball America.
 A 2004 Los Angeles Times called him dominating, describing his pitching as overwhelming "batters with a fastball between 89 and 94 mph, a sharp slider and an improving curveball all thrown with the same three-quarter arm delivery.
 He also has a fiery streak that is revealed with a fist pump or yell after a strikeout that ends an inning or a long at-bat."
 The article compared him to 2001 college pitching sensation Mark Prior.

+In recognition of his college career, Weaver in his Long Beach uniform was the cover athlete of MVP 07: NCAA Baseball.
+Since it was released after he entered the major leagues, he and his likeness were not included in the game.